-Staff stated they felt respected, supported and valued.
-They were proud to work in the practice.
+Staff stated they felt respected, supported and valued; they enjoyed working at the practice.

-Staff discussed their training needs during informal meetings.
+Staff discussed their training needs during annual appraisals, team meetings and ongoing informal discussions.
 They also discussed learning needs, general wellbeing and aims for future professional development.

-The practice had arrangements to ensure staff training was up-to-date and reviewed at the required intervals.
+We discussed with the practice manager, the benefits of improving the monitoring arrangements to assure themselves all staff training was up-to-date and reviewed at the required intervals.